Italy fines Amazon €1.1 billion in antitrust case | DW | 09.12.2021

 Amazon said FBA "is a completely optional service" and that the majority of third-party sellers on Amazon do not use it.

-"When sellers choose FBA, they do so because it is efficient, convenient and competitive in terms of price", it added.
+"When sellers choose FBA, they do so because it is efficient, convenient and competitive in terms of price", the company added.
 "The proposed fine and remedies are unjustified and disproportionate."